M-MuneebHusnain/RoboCup-Goalie/README.md

 # RoboCup-Goalie
-This Robotics project is built using Webots and Python and here the Robot/Goal keeper stops the ball to stop the potential goal.
+This Robotics project is built using Webots and Python and here the Robot/Goalkeeper dives for the ball to stop the potential goal.